AMDmi3/opening_hours.js/README.md

         If this parameter is of the type number then it is interpreted as 'mode' (see below).
 For the type object, the following keys are defined.

         *   'mode' (type: (integer) number, default: 0): In OSM, the syntax originally designed to describe opening hours, is now used to describe a few other things as well.
 Some of those other tags work with points in time instead of time ranges.
-To support this the mode can be specified. *Note that it is recommended to not use the mode parameter directly but instead use the tag_key parameter.* If there is no mode specified, opening_hours.js will only operate with time ranges and will throw an error message when points in times are used in the value.
+To support this the mode can be specified. *Note that it is recommended to not use the mode parameter directly but instead use the tag_key parameter.* If there is no mode specified, opening_hours.js will only operate with time ranges and will throw an error when points in times are used in the value.

             * 0: time ranges (opening_hours, lit, …) default
             * 1: points in time